Ukraine Latest: Zelenskiy Visits Troops Near Besieged Bakhmut

 Zelenskiy earlier condemned what he called “murderous” Russian strikes on Ukraine overnight using Iranian drones, as well as fresh missile attacks and shelling.
 He dismissed any talk of a possible cease-fire coming from the Kremlin after President Vladimir Putin’s meeting in Moscow with his Chinese counterpart, Xi Jinping.

 “Every time someone tries to hear the word ‘peace’ in Moscow, another order is given there for such criminal strikes,” Zelenskiy said in a tweet.
-Ukraine’s General Staff said there had been a “massive” drone attack on the country, with Interfax Ukraina reporting that a strike in Rzhyshchiv killed at least seven people and wounded nine.
+Ukraine’s General Staff said there had been a “massive” drone attack on the country, with the State Emergency Service reporting that a strike in Rzhyshchiv killed at least eight people and wounded nine.

 (See RSAN on the Bloomberg Terminal for the Russian Sanctions Dashboard.)